radumocanu1/Stackoverflow-Light/README.md

 ![img.png](images/img7.png)

-5. The db was already populated with some data (aprox 60 questions) to showcase the caching machanism.
+5. The db was already populated with some data (aprox 60 questions) to showcase the caching mechanism.
 However, the Ids are AI-generated, some of them not being interpreted as GUID type.
 For extensive testing please create own entries.

+## Future work:

+ - Add a more comprehensive documentation to Swagger UI.
+ - Include postman integration tests in the CI/CD pipeline using a tool like *newman*
+ - Upvote/Downvote questions + answers